A middle class emerges in Central Asia

 Everything changed after Mirziyoyev took over and began to remove the tight controls on the economy.
 Inflation soared in about 2017 as price controls came off, and then in August 2017 the currency controls were removed.
 Inflation jumped to around 20% and income in dollar terms halved, although continued to rise in nominal terms.

-In 2000 the soum was trading at USZ24 to the dollar but sank a 100-fold over the next two decades to USZ2,000 at the end of Karimov’s life.
+In 2000 the soum was trading at UZS24 to the dollar but sank a 100-fold over the next two decades to UZS2,000 at the end of Karimov’s life.

-The soum slumped in value again from USZ4,153 to the dollar at the start of August 2017 to USZ8,105 a week later after exchange rate was freed.
+The soum slumped in value again from UZS4,153 to the dollar at the start of August 2017 to UZS8,105 a week later after exchange rate was freed.

 Since then, the soum exchange rate has become more stable but continues to depreciate slowly.
-It is currently hovering at USZ11,198 to the dollar as of November 21. (chart)
+It is currently hovering at UZS11,198 to the dollar as of November 21. (chart)

 All in all, between 2000 and 2022 the soum has experienced a 146-fold devaluation.